Guille1899/Digit_recognition/README.md

 ### Install TensorFlow
 It's time to install *TensorFlow*:

 * If you have a NVIDIA graphics card with CUDA architectures, you should consider installing *tensorflow-gpu* (instead of the regular *tensorflow*), to speed up your deep learning models.
 Rather than using *pip* or *conda* to try to figure out which version of TensorFlow you need, I recommend finding the exact "*.whl*" file from [TensorFlow](https://www.tensorflow.org/install/pip#package-location)’s site.
-Once you have the *url* of the corresponding TensorFlow version that you need, run the following command (substitute *<whl_url>* with the exact url):
+Once you have the *url* of the corresponding TensorFlow version that you need (i.e., "*Python 3.8 GPU support*" for either Linux or Windows), run the following command (substitute *<whl_url>* with the exact url):
 ```
 pip install <whl_url>
 ```